tangbc/vue-virtual-scroll-list/README.md

 * `forceRender()`: force render virtual-list if you need or make it refresh.

-* `updateVariable(index)`: update item height by index in variable height mode.
+* `updateVariable(index)`: update item height by index in variable height list.

 ## Special scenes

-### About variable mode
+### About variable height

-In `variable-mode`, prop `size` is still required.
-All the index variable height and scroll offset will be cached by virtual-list after the binary-search calculate, if you want to change anyone `<item/>` height from data, you should call virtual-list's `updateVariable(index)` method to clear the offset cache, refer to [variable example](https://github.com/tangbc/vue-virtual-scroll-list/blob/master/examples/variable/variable.vue#L1) source for detail.
+In variable height, prop `remain` and `size` is still required.
+All the index variable height and scroll offset will be cached by virtual-list after the binary-search calculate, if you want to change anyone `<item/>` height from data, you should call virtual-list public method `updateVariable(index)` to clear the offset cache.

 If you assign `variable` as `true`, **do not** set inline style height inside `<item/>` component, you **must** set inline style height on `<item/>` component outside directly, such as:
 ```vue